 “There has to be something you can do.
 We can’t afford to spend $4000 each to buy 2 more flights to Brazil.
 We would have to cancel our whole trip” – I begged the LAN Airlines staff, while sobbing uncontrollably.

 “I’m sorry”, she said, but you didn’t book your full itinerary with us and we are not responsible for your missed connection.
 “The ticket is simply lost”

 Sitting in that office was one of the worst and most stressful 2 hours of my life.
 I truly believed we weren’t going to make it to Brazil… But as you already know, we did…

 Related Post: How a Pair of Long Pants Helped Us Get To Brazil

 Getting Sick in Paraty, Brazil

-Related Post: How to Stay Healthy While Traveling
+Related Post: How to Stay Healthy on Vacation

 That evening I started to feel unwell, so I went to bed early, hoping to give my immune system a reboot with a good long rest.
 I woke up the next morning with high fever, alternating between shivering, despite the heat outside, and sweating, as my body exerted heat under a thin blanket.
 I knew my day would be spent in bed.
 I knew I would miss out on a great day in Paraty.
 But what made it even worse, was that it was Max’s birthday.
 Even though we were traveling with another friend, he refused to leave me in bed and go on with the day as planned and ended up spending his birthday running around town in search of medication for me.
 I felt horrible… grateful, but horrible!